Table of Contents

 In Chippewa, wewaîe’bûgûg is the word for American dog violet in particular.
 Violets are aplenty around here and all are edible and medicinal.
 Happily, the plant is unharmed by picking the flowers.
-However, some violets are rare so do take the usual proper precautions in ID-ing and monitoring your wild plant allies.
-While you’d probably only find it in southern Ontario, Viola pedata is one of these at risk violets.
+However, some species are rare so do take the usual proper precautions in ID-ing and monitoring your wild plant allies.
+While you’ll probably only find it in southern Ontario, viola pedata is one that is at risk.

 Here’s a diverse list of our violets according to the book Haliburton Flora: As common at the time: